TechmongersNL/taste-of-code-balloon-game/03. CSS background color/README.md

 ### ✎ Exercise: Apply background-color to html document

-By the end of this section participants will gain a basic understanding of CSS with the aim of applying a background-color to their current html document without assistance.
+By the end of this exercise, participants will gain a basic understanding of CSS with the aim of applying a background-color to their current html document without assistance.